Sun Protection for Outdoor Workers

 - Ensure breaks are taken out of direct sunlight

-- Encourage employees to cover up, keep clothing on with sleeves down and collars up, wear clothing with high ultraviolet protection factor (UPF), 15 or more, wear hat
+- Encourage employees to cover up, keep clothing on with sleeves down, collars up and wear clothing with high ultraviolet protection factor (UPF), 15 or more, wear wide-brimmed hat

 - Ensure employees do not strip off clothing when it is sunny